2gis/Winium.Mobile/README.md

 		AutomationServer.Instance.InitializeAndStart();
 	#endif // DEBUG
 	```
+3. Assure that `Internet (Client & Server)` capability is enabled in package manifest of your AUT.
+It should be enabled by default for Windows 8.1 apps.
+In UWP (Windows Mobile 10) it is disabled by default (only `Internet (Client)` is enabled).

-3. Write your tests using you favorite language.
+4. Write your tests using you favorite language.
 In your tests use `app` [desired capability](https://github.com/2gis/Winium.StoreApps/wiki/Capabilities) to set path to tested app's appx file.
 Here is python example:
 	```python
 	# put it in setUp
 	self.driver = webdriver.Remote(command_executor='http://localhost:9999',